ZoLArk173/Android_NFC_FIXED_UID/README.md

 # Usage
 Tested on TicWatch Pro 2020 with wearOS 2 (which is base on Android Pie).

-UID will remain the same as long as NFC process restart.
+UID will remain the same as long as NFC process doesn't restart.

 # Original
 1. 简介